 Saccharomyces cerevisiae which is one of the more common yeast strains in kombucha has been extensively tested to have probiotic properties.
 It’s shown to help inflammatory bowl disease and several types of diarrhea.
 Other similar yeast strains may also be probiotic.

 Unfortunately there’s not a lot of live yeast in a typical kombucha brew once its done.

-The reason is because of very low pH level.
+The reason is because of the very low pH level.
 The average pH is 3.2 to 2.5 when consumed.
 The acetic acid bacteria is designed to survive with acid, however the yeast struggles.
-Yeast like acidic environments and is quite resistant to acid, but at that low of a pH, it too starts to die off.
+Yeast like acidic environments and are quite resistant to acid, but at that low of a pH, it too starts to die off.

 So in the end you likely get some measure of yeast, but its quite minimal when compared to kefir and other ferments.